trantlabs/emoji-mashup/README.md

 ## License

-Published under MIT - Made with 💚
+Published under MIT - Made with 💚  by TrantLabs

 <!-- Badges -->